The Deck Handbook: Part 10 Staining, Sealing & Maintaining Your Deck

-If you spray, you will also want a brush to work the sealant into corners and canvasses and a roller to spread out any puddles.
-A sprayer is difficult to control, so make sure everything you don't want to spray is completely covered with 4 Mil plastic sheets The sealant will happily stain your patio furniture and concrete patio just as thoroughly as any wood on you deck, so be careful.
+If you spray, you will also want a brush to work the sealant into corners and crevasses and a roller to spread out any puddles.
+A sprayer is difficult to control, so make sure everything you don't want to spray is completely covered with 4 mil plastic sheets The sealant will happily stain your patio furniture and concrete patio just as thoroughly as any wood on your deck, so be careful.
 It's not as easy as the pros make it look.

 Protecting a Composite Deck

 The days when composite decks were sold as "no maintenance" are gone.
 Too many composite suppliers got sued too many times.
 Now, the most manufacturers will say about their composite decks is that they are "low maintenance" or "lower maintenance" than wood decks.
 (We are not at all convinced that even that limited claim is wholly true.
 See The Deck Handbook, Part 4: Composite Decks.

 Most composite manufacturers recommend that their products be cleaned and a protective coating applied once each year — exactly the same routine maintenance recommended for wood decks.
 The coatings are similar to sealants for wood decks but with a slightly different formulation.
 Look on the website of your composite supplier to find out which sealant it recommends.